Maia-Everett/lintian.eu/_posts/2024-08-22-warcraft-retrospective-32.md

 ![Curse of the Blood Elves](/assets/wr/20240727165138_1.jpg)
 {% endfigure %}

 We're embarking on the so-called "Alliance" campaign.
 I say "so-called" because, as we'll see, we'll only be playing the actual Alliance tech tree in the first mission, and in the rest of them we'll have custom, campaign-only tech trees.
-It's interesting to note that in Reign of Chaos, the campaigns were named the human, undead, orc, and night elf campaigns, while where, we have the Sentinel, Alliance, and Scourge campaigns.
-I wonder if this campaign is the reason: calling it a human campaign will be blatant false advertising.
+It's interesting to note that in Reign of Chaos, the campaigns were named the human, undead, orc, and night elf campaigns, while here, we have the Sentinel, Alliance, and Scourge campaigns.
+I wonder if this campaign is the reason: calling it a human campaign would be blatant false advertising.

 The end result is that people who were expecting a more traditional Alliance campaign, perhaps focusing on Jaina's Alliance-in-exile in Kalimdor, are going to be disappointed.
 To learn what *that* group has been up to, we'll have to turn to the *orc* campaign, which is completely disconnected from the main story.